vivshaw/vivshaw.github.io/_posts/blog/2017-02-01-minipost-guava-collections.md

                                                  .collect(Collectors.groupingBy(String::length));
 ```

 If we wanna do that with Guava collections we'd have to [write a custom Collector](http://www.nurkiewicz.com/2014/07/introduction-to-writing-custom.html).
-But, honestly not a big deal.
+But, that's honestly not a big deal.